Romke de Jong: House of Representatives

 In the 2021 general election, De Jong was D66's 24th candidate.
 During the campaign, he said that he wanted the Netherlands to become a frontrunner in achieving a circular economy and that he wanted the government to financially support that transition.
 De Jong was elected with 2,280 preference votes and was sworn into the House of Representatives on 31 March.
 He vacated his seat in the Provincial Council of Friesland the following month, and he also left his ice cream company.
-In the House, De Jong is D66's spokesperson for economic affairs, SMEs, tourism, innovation, space travel, declining regions, competition, taxes, customs, state benefits, and state ownership, and he is on the following committees:
+In the House, De Jong is D66's spokesperson for economic affairs, labor market, SMEs, foreign trade, tourism, innovation, space travel, declining regions, competition, taxes, customs, state benefits, and state ownership.